authsignal/supabase-example/README.md

 }
 ```

-Now replace the default home page component code in `/pages/index.tsx` with the following:
+Now we will use Supabase's `withPageAuth` wrapper around `getServerSideProps` to make the home page require authentication via SSR.
+Replace the existing code in `/pages/index.tsx` with the following:

 ```
 import { getUser, User, withPageAuth } from "@supabase/auth-helpers-nextjs";